sr99622/wabash/README.md

 scripts/mac/install_python <X.XX>
 ```

 Once the Python version has been installed, a virtual environment can be created using the Python version as above and a name for the environment.
-If some other existing Python version is being used, please refer to the instructions for that version to create the virtual environment.

 ```
 scripts/mac/create_venv <X.XX> <env_name>